happybeing/vdash/README.md

 and [linemux](https://github.com/jmagnuson/linemux) to monitor node logfiles on the local machine.

-**Status:** working on Windows, MacOS and Linux using 'baby-fleming-nodes' tests.
+**Status:** working on Windows, MacOS and Linux using 'local-test-network' tests.

 <img src="./screenshots/vdash-v.0.2.4.gif" alt="screenshot of vdash v0.2.0">